 - Fan Disservice: The orgy scene is not exactly sexy.
 The unhealthy ritual and atmosphere around it give the whole scene a very uncomfortable feeling.

 - The Film of the Book: Traumnovelle by Arthur Schnitzler.

-- He Knows Too Much: Dr. Harford and Nick Nightingale after the orgy.
+- He Knows Too Much: Bill and Nick after the orgy.
 It's stated that Nick got the crap beaten out of him by the wealthy men whose orgy he helped Bill crash but no one can located him.
-Furthermore, the man who tells Bill this only does so as part of a hard sell to Bill to keep quiet about what he saw, with it heavily implied that bad things will happen to Bill if he doesn't forget what he saw
+Furthermore, the man who tells Bill this only does so as part of a hard sell to Bill to keep quiet about what he saw, with it heavily implied that bad things will happen to Bill if he doesn't forget what he saw.

 - Heroic Sacrifice: "I am ready to redeem him."

-- The Illuminati: Someone is behind that weird sex club.
+- The Illuminati: Someone is behind the orgy.